ADVANTAGES AND EASE OF USING THE EBAY-PAYPAL SHIPPING-POSTAGE LABEL SET-UP --- BRIEF INTRODUCTION

 EBAY-PAYPAL'S SET-UP IS GENERALLY BETTER THAN THE POST OFFICE'S CLICK N SHIP SET-UP

 ¶ As noted above, with PayPal you can choose between 5 ways of sending mail: first class parcels, express, priority (including all kinds of flat rates), media and parcel post.
-Click N Ship allows just two (expensive) types: priority (all kinds) and express.
+Click N Ship allows just two (expensive) types: priority (all kinds) and express, for domestic mail.
+(Click N Ship allows first class package INTERNATIONAL mail, but provides no discount.)

 ¶ Both setups have minimal computer requirements.
 You can use most browsers and PDF readers.
 I use Firefox with both.
 With Click N Ship and PayPal you can try printing a test label.